OlgaLazarenko/Public_Assistance_Programs_USA_1969_2019/README.md

 - Particip_dict{key(fiscal year):value(avg participatins)}

 The values for the formula will be obtained by searching the dictionaries for the required year(key) using `dict.get(key`) function.
+As the result of the code we have two files `output_file` and `new_output_file`, the both contain the validated data wich can be used for visialization; the files have the common column 'Fiscal Year'.